 Our "Understanding ADHD" speaker meeting serves those who are raising, educating, and treating ADHD children and teens as well as ADHD adults.
 A typical meeting might include parents, grandparents or caregivers of ADHD children, adults with ADHD, partners of adults with ADHD, educators, clinicians, child development specialists, and ADHD professionals.
 We unite unite to learn, connect, and discuss the challenges and solutions of living with ADHD.
-Meetings are hosted once per month (August - May) at 7:00 pm at Bridges Academy in Studio City.
+Meetings are hosted once per month (August - May).
 Adults and teens (13+, accompanied by an adult family member) are welcome.
-Childcare is not provided.

 Are you struggling to support your ADHD child, wish you had a better undersanding of ADHD, or want to learn how to best support your child?
 You're not alone.
 This program brings together CHADD-certifed ADHD-educators who are themselves parents of ADHD children (and in many cases also have ADHD themselves) to provide unbiased education and training to parents of newly-diagnosed ADHD children.
 In small group classes or private family sessions, our educators spend time educating parents on ADHD, providing actionable information, and supporting participant's individual challenges and questions.